-Credits/PDPs: Three (3) non-degree graduate credits from Merrimack College through affiliation with the Division of Graduate Education which can be converted to 67.5 PDPs.
+Credits/PDPs: Earn 67.5 PDPs or three non-degree graduate credits from Merrimack College through affiliation with the Division of Graduate Education.

 The Bursar’s Office is open Monday - Friday, 8:30 a.m. to 4:30 p.m.
 Instructors are not able to accept payment from students the day of the course.
 The Bursar’s Office is not open on Saturdays.